Is a Correction Looming Ahead for Chevron Corporation (CVX)

-Chevron Corporation (NYSE:CVX) went up by 0.63% from its latest closing price compared to the recent 1-year high of $112.33.
-The company’s stock price has collected 1.80% of gains in the last five trading sessions.
-The Wall Street Journal reported 3 hours ago that Buffett’s Berkshire Bets Billions on Verizon, Chevron
+Chevron Corporation (NYSE:CVX) went up by 2.70% from its latest closing price compared to the recent 1-year high of $111.07.
+The company’s stock price has collected 6.31% of gains in the last five trading sessions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.